wongyah/awesome-technical-writing-learning/README.md

 The following **📚 textbooks and tutorials** authored by experienced professionals are great resources for you to systematically learn a new skill.
 Here you are, enjoy 😄!

-- [Software Technical Writing: A Guidebook](https://jamesg.blog/2024/01/03/software-technical-writing/) - A technical writer at a computer vision startup talks about his daily work in every detail.
+- [Software Technical Writing: A Guidebook](https://jamesg.blog/2024/01/03/software-technical-writing/) - A technical writer at a computer vision startup writes about her daily work in every detail.
 - [Documentation APIs: A Guide for Technical Writers and Engineers](https://idratherbewriting.com/learnapidoc/) - Tom Johnson, a senior technical writer at Google and the founder of the [I’d Rather Be Writing](https://idratherbewriting.com/) blog, teaches you how to write API documentation step by step.
-- [Documentation Guide](https://www.writethedocs.org/guide/) - Living guide around best practices for creating software documentation, developed and maintained by the [Write the Docs](https://www.writethedocs.org/) community.
+- [Software Documentation Guide](https://www.writethedocs.org/guide/) - Living guide around best practices for creating software documentation, developed and maintained by the [Write the Docs](https://www.writethedocs.org/) community.
 - [Developing Quality Technical Information: A Handbook for Writers and Editors](https://www.amazon.com/Developing-Quality-Technical-Information-Handbook/dp/0133118975) - One of the must-read books for technical writers.
 It demonstrates technical writing guidelines with original and revision examples, published by IBM Press.
 - [Open Technical Communication](https://alg.manifoldapp.org/projects/open-technical-communication) - Open textbook in its 4th rendition, authored by five professionals at Kennesaw State University.